-This can be as simple or complicated as you wish, however it is always a good idea to start of basic, and build it up as you and your Dog get more used to it.
+This can be as simple or complicated as you wish, however it is always a good idea to start off basic and build it up as you and your Dog get more used to it.

-This is a brilliant Brain Game For Your Dog.
+This is a brilliant one on the list Brain Games for Your Dog.

 You don’t need to pay lots of money to play this brain game with your Dog.